-- Let kids stick on the torn tissue paper on top of the glue.
+- Let kids stick the torn tissue paper on top of the glue.

-- Continue the process of glue and stick until the entire cup is covered.
+- Continue the process of gluing and sticking until the entire cup is covered.

 - Once covered, seal it all in with a layer of Mod Podge or glue.
 I helped with this part to make the tissue paper lay flat.